KeaCluster/dotfiles/README.md

 - NOTE:

-This might make a backup of your previous config if it exists, but I would recommend making that on your own.
+This might make a backup of your previous configuration if it exists, but I would recommend making that on your own.

 - Verify your installation with the script's instructions.

 ### Neovim

-Config is separate due to version constraints
+> [!IMPORTANT]
+> This was the prev used file in order to install neovim.
+> You can now install it from the AUR (I recommend that).

 ```sh
 sh nvim_setup.sh